 However, if you are given too much atropine sulfate monohydrate, you may experience

-dilation of the pupils, difficulty in swallowing, hot dry skin, flushing and inability
+of the pupils, difficulty in swallowing, hot dry skin, thirst, dizziness, flushing

-to pass urine.
-Rapid breathing, increased heart rate and hyperactivity may also occur.
+and inability to pass urine.
+Rapid breathing, increased heart rate, tremor, fatigue,

 Your doctor has information on how to recognise and treat an overdose.
 Ask your doctor